ck2notify/rdkit_tutorial/README.md

 be minimized and conformations can be generated.
 For convenience one can also create image file in PNG format of structures.

+There are also other scripts for file conversion and sdfile splitting (sdsubset.py).

 Hope you may find it useful.